 Three to Five Days After Surgery

-You will be uncomfortable for a few days after the surgery.
+You will be uncomfortable for a few days after the surgical procedure.
 This is normal, since your body saw some major changes.
 You will need support around your breasts during this time.
-Your doctor may recommend a bra or provide you with a surgical one.
+Your doctor may provide a surgical bra or recommend a bra with specific features.

-There are some things to consider when looking for an after-surgery bra:
+Breast lift patients should consider the following when looking for an after-surgery bra:

 • Front closure, zipper or hooks in front instead of behind